 Butane

 Butane is a gas at room temperature and simply needs to be combusted to produce heat.
-As a pressurized gas, it has a certain property that makes it ideal for containment that when compressed, becomes a liquid very quickly.
+As a pressurized gas, it has a unique property – when compressed, it quickly becomes a liquid.
 Once released into the air it reacts with an ignition source and becomes a highly flammable gas.
-Butane burns cleanly and is safe fuel for indoor cooking if you use proper ventilation and cooking equipment that has been rated for indoor/outdoor use.
+Butane burns cleanly and is safe fuel for indoor cooking if you use proper ventilation and cooking equipment rated specifically for indoor use.
 When compared to propane, ounce-for-ounce butane contains more energy.
-This results in about 12% more heating and cooking time when compared to propane.
+This results in about 12% more heating and cooking time compared to propane.

 What butane fuels